surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 </p>

 There are a number of menu options.
-* Polyphony works the same as everywhere else
+* *Polyphony* works the same as everywhere else
-* Envelope Triggers From Zero makes the envelope restart from zero when triggered.
+* *Envelope Triggers From Zero* makes the envelope restart from zero when triggered.
 Defaults to off, meaning envelopes will restart from the current value.
-* Random Phase on Attack.
-Fairly self-explanatory.
+* ™Random Phase on Attack* is fairly self-explanatory.
-* Scale LFO and EG outputs by amp.
-Defaults to on, meaning the Amp knob affects LFO, EG and LFOxEG outputs.
+* *Scale LFO and EG outputs by Amp* defaults to on, meaning the Amp knob affects LFO, EG and LFOxEG outputs.
 Turn off to make Amp affect LFOxEG output only.
-* Set EG to Zero when No Trigger Connected.
-Defaults to on, meaning the envelope generator does nothing unless the Gate or Gateenv input receives a signal.
+* *Set EG to Zero when No Trigger Connected* defaults to on, meaning the envelope generator does nothing unless the Gate or Gateenv input receives a signal.
-* Rack Randomization Changes Shape.
+* *Rack Randomization Changes Shape* defaults to on.
 Turn this off to randomize parameters while staying on the same LFO type.

 ## EGxVCA